-Seneca Park Zoo is home to 14 fire-bellied toads.
+Seneca Park Zoo is home to 10 fire-bellied toads that are a part of the Program Animal collection.

 The fire-bellied toad is not currently considered a threatened species.